MSO Queries on Trees: Enumerating Answers under Updates Using Forest Algebras: Enumerating MSO Queries

 \begin{lem} $\enum(M, T, \emptyA)$ enumerates all answers in $M(T)$. \end{lem} \begin{proof} We show that for every incomplete answer $A$, the function call $\enum(M, T, A)$ outputs exactly the answers $B$ such that $A$ is a prefix of $B$.
 The lemma statement follows, as the empty answer $\emptyA$ is a prefix of every answer.

 We first observe, that every output of the algorithm is clearly a valid answer in $M(T)$.
-It remains to show that every output is an answer and that no answer is output twice.
+It remains to show that every answer is an output and that no answer is output twice.

 The proof is by induction over $|A|$.
 The base case is $|A|=k$.
 In this case, the only compatible answer is $A$, which is output in Line~\ref{line:out} of the algorithm.
 Let now $A=(v_1,\dots,v_\ell)$ be an incomplete answer and $B=(v_1,\dots,v_\ell,v_{\ell+1},\dots,v_k)$ be some answer compatible with $A$.
 Eventually some call to $\complete$ in Line~\ref{line:complete1} or~\ref{line:complete2} will return the incomplete answer $(v_1,\dots,v_\ell,v_{\ell+1})$.
 By the induction hypotheses, the recursive call in Line~\ref{line:recursiveEnum} will output $B$.
-Also no answer can be output twice, as the incomplete answers that are processed in the while loop are strictly increasing according to the lexicographic order induced by $\leq_T$. \end{proof}
+Also no answer can be output twice, as the incomplete answers that are processed in the while-loop are strictly increasing according to the lexicographic order induced by $\leq_T$. \end{proof}